Pakistan diplomat a.k.a ‘Boss’ marked most wanted by NIA

 During the pendency of the probe, Siddiqui was removed overnight from the commission and flown into Pakistan.
 The accused who were questioned admitted that they were tasked by Siddiqui to strike at important locations in South India.

 In the first charge sheet, the NIA had not named the diplomat.
-However, over a period of time, the probe found more evidence of his involvement following which the agency decided to name him in the additional charge sheet.
+However, over a period of time, the probe found more evidence of his involvement following which the agency decided to name him on the additional charge sheet.